CS5008Fall2025/c-practice-NHazelJ/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/CbzfTysD)
 # Homework - C Practice - Readme

-Name:
+Name: Najib Mosquera

 Link to Assignment on Github: [https://github.com/CS5008Fall2025/c-practice-NHazelJ/tree/main]

 How many hours did it take you to complete this assignment (estimate)?
-14 hrs
+16 hrs

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
 - N/A